DeanLeong/production-ready-react/readme.md

 Back in the terminal, run the following script:
 `$ npm run deploy`

+Your app should now be deployed on GitHub pages!

 ## You Do: Refactor React Translator
 For the rest of the class period, work on implementing the optimizations we learned about today to refactor the code for [React Translator](https://github.com/ga-wdi-exercises/react-translator/).